Satyen-Sen/meta-threads/README.md

 # Threads - Next.js Fulltack Clone

-An fully responsive full stack online social media and social networking application, built using Next.js and TypeScript, inspired by Threads by Meta Platforms.
+A fully responsive full stack online social media and social networking application, built using Next.js and TypeScript, inspired by Threads by Meta Platforms.

 - Deployed at : https://threads-iota-five.vercel.app/

 ***